 Peer-to-peer (P2P) lending is another way to earn passive income without the responsibilities of running a business or managing real estate.
 This method involves lending money to individuals or small businesses through online platforms that connect borrowers with investors.
 In return, investors earn interest on their loans, often at higher rates than traditional savings accounts.

 P2P lending can be attractive because it requires little active involvement after the initial investment.
 However, like any investment, it comes with risks.
 Borrowers may default on loans, and economic downturns can impact repayment rates.
 Diversifying across multiple loans and choosing reputable lending platforms can reduce risk.
-While not as stable as dividend stocks or REITs, P2P lending remains a viable passive income strategy for those willing to research their options.
+While not as stable as dividend stocks or REITs, P2P lending remains a viable passive income strategy for those willing to study their options.

 The Myth of Fully Automated Businesses